Events 1970 - 1999

 1993 - CLOSURE OF 'THE ICEBOX' > Pamber Heath Road, January, 1994 Shop closed for a while and vacant.
 ITEM 0076 SOURCE: Photograph by Raymond West with recorded date.

-1994 - POST OFFICE IS 'LONDIS STORE' > Silchester Road, January, 1994.
-ITEM 0087 SOURCE: Photograph by Raymond West with recorded date.
+1994 - PAMBER HEATH POST OFFICE IS NOW A 'LONDIS STORE' > Pamber Heath Post Office and Stores in Silchester Road was displaying signage indicating that it was now a 'Londis' store, ITEM 0087 SOURCE: Photograph by Raymond West with recorded date, January, 1994

 1996 - DEMOLITION OF HOUSE ON PLOT OF STROUD CLOSE > (Date to be confirmed) ITEM 0098 SOURCE: Raymond West's eyewitness documentation.